Saransh0503/suckless/README.md

 ## Patches (installed)

-The list of patches install are:1) urg-border 2) alwayscenter 3) attachbottom 4) fibonacci 5) uselessgap 6) xrdb
+The list of patches install are:1) urg-border 2) alwayscenter 3) attachbottom 4) fibonacci 5) uselessgap 6) xrdb 7) swallow
 >NOTE: There is no need to patch as the patches have been installed in the dwm

 ## Screenshots